PennyLaneAI/qml/whatisqml.rst

 **quantum devices are used and trained like neural networks**.
 This is done by systematically adapting the physical control parameters, such as an electromagnetic field strength or a laser pulse frequency, to solve a machine learning problem.
-Afterwards, the trained circuit can for example be used to classify the content of images - by encoding the image into the physical state of the device and taking measurements.
+For example, the trained circuit can be used to classify the content of images—by encoding the image into the physical state of the device and taking measurements.

 The bigger picture: Making computers differentiable